toggledbits/DelayLight/README.md

 DelayLight is a simple single-instance plugin that does load (switch, light) on and off delay timing.
 In its default configuration, it will react to a sensor device and turn on one or more configured devices for a selected *automatic* timing period.
-At the end of the period, a set of off commands is sent to a list of devices.
+At the end of the period, "off" commands is sent to a list of devices.
 A re-trip of the sensor during the automatic timing period restarts the timer.
 So, when used in conjunction with a motion sensor, it will, for example, turn on one or more lights, keep them on when subsequent trips of the sensor indicate ongoing occupancy of the room, and then sometime later, when no motion has been detected, turn them off.